streamsdb/site/docs/core-concepts.md

 ## Groups

 Group streams are streams that hold all messages written to streams in a certain group.
-They are created automaticly when a message is written to a stream that contains a group.
-The group of the stream is determined by splitting the stream name by the **first** `-` character.
+The group of a stream is determined by splitting the name of the stream by the **first** `-` character.
 Streams without a `-` are considered to have no group.

 Group streams are prefixed with `#` followed by the group name, eq. `#Order`.

-Here is a concrete example: when message `A` is written to a stream `Order.1` and message `B` is written to `Order.2`, both message `A` and `B` will also appear on the stream `#Order`.
+They are created automaticly when a message is written to a stream that contains a group.

 The group writting is a asynchronous background process.
 Therefor it might take a short time before message show up on the corresponding group stream.

+Here is a concrete example: when message `A` is written to a stream `Order.1` and message `B` is written to `Order.2`, both message `A` and `B` will also appear on the stream `#Order`.

 | Stream Name                                  | Group         |
 |----------------------------------------------|---------------|